 In most of the US the heat of the summer is upon us.
 This is the time of year that we see our plants drooping under the hot summer sun and we need to spend more time watering.
 Hmmm or do we?

 Not if you use my secret weapon.
-This is guaranteed to decrease the time you spend watering your flower beds, giving you more time to relax and enjoy your garden.
+This is guaranteed to decrease the time you spend watering your flower beds, giving you more time to relax and enjoy your garden and is one of the main tools I use to create low maintenance garden beds.
 So here it is.
 Drum roll please!
 Install soaker hose.

 First of all, what is soaker hose?
 It is a porous length of hose that allows water to seep out of the pores along the entire length of the hose.
 You can see how this works in the picture below.